Destiny 2 post-release content: Yearly ongoing content

+Seasons

-Year 2 Annual Pass (2018–2019)
+Year 2 (2018–2019)

-The Annual Pass was released alongside the third expansion, Forsaken.
-It was available as a bundle with the expansion or could be purchased separately; however, players had to own Forsaken to access the content of the Annual Pass.
+Year 2 featured an Annual Pass, which was released alongside the third expansion, Forsaken.
+It was available as a bundle with the expansion or could be purchased separately; however, players had to own Forsaken in order to acquire the Annual Pass.
 It included three premium downloadable content packages that were released over the course of Year 2, which were Season of the Forge in December 2018, Season of the Drifter in March 2019, and Season of Opulence in June 2019.
 This was Bungie's initial seasonal content model, however, although there were three content packages, these could not be purchased separately and had to be purchased altogether in the Annual Pass.
 Content in these drops included new endgame challenges, new weapons, armor, and "vanity rewards" to collect, new and returning Exotics, new pinnacle activities, new triumph records to collect, and new lore to discover.
-All of the content of the Annual Pass became free to all owners of Forsaken on September 18, 2019 just prior to the release of the next expansion, Shadowkeep, which changed the way in which seasonal content is purchased and delivered.
+All of the content of the Annual Pass became free to all owners of Forsaken on September 18, 2019, just prior to the release of the next expansion, Shadowkeep, which changed the way in which seasonal content was purchased and delivered.
 With the release of the Beyond Light expansion on November 10, 2020, the content of the Annual Pass was removed from the game and entered into the Destiny Content Vault (DCV), with the exception of Gambit Prime from Season of the Drifter, which was slightly reworked and became the new Gambit, replacing the three-round version originally introduced with Forsaken.
 Bungie stated that content entered into the DCV may be remastered and reintroduced into Destiny 2 at a later time.